As Ukraine war rages, diplomats near Iran nuclear agreement - The Boston Globe

 “We hope that these negotiations can now be swiftly completed,” he said.

-Reentering the 2015 deal known as the Joint Comprehensive Plan of Action, or JCPOA, has been a priority for the Biden administration since it took office.
+Reentering the 2015 deal known as the Joint Comprehensive Plan of Action has been a priority for the Biden administration since it took office.

-Once a signature foreign policy achievement of the Obama administration in which now-President Joe Biden served as vice president, the accord was abandoned in 2018 by then-President Donald Trump, who called it the worst deal ever negotiated and set about restoring and expanding on U.S. sanctions that had been lifted.
+Once a signature foreign policy achievement of the Obama administration in which President Biden served as vice president, the accord was abandoned in 2018 by President Donald Trump, who called it the worst deal ever negotiated and set about restoring and expanding on US sanctions that had been lifted.

 Advertisement